Milblog: Iraq War (2003-2011)

 C.J.
 Grisham was among the first active duty soldiers to become a milblogger when he opened A Soldier's Perspective in December 2004.
 Within five years, ASP was receiving an average of 1,500 visitors per day (nearly 1 million in total) from over 120 countries and was ranked the second most popular site on Milblogging.com.

 In 2005, there were fewer than 200 "milblogs" in existence.
 In July 2011, Milblogging.com listed more than 3,000 military blogs in 46 countries.
 The top 5 locations were US, Iraq, Afghanistan, the United Kingdom, and Germany.
-During the Russian invasion of Ukraine, Russian milblogs became increasingly popular.